sauloperez/sos/README.md

 ### AMQP Service extension

-This SOS implementation has been extended to properly suit the requirements of the Redch project use case.
+This SOS implementation has been extended to suit the requirements of the Redch project.
 A new extension has been added in order to provide a RabbitMQ client.
 It is a wrapper of the official RabbitMQ client.

 Contained in the `amqp-service` project submodule, wihtin the `extensions` module, it comes with an example properties file which can be found in `src/main/resources` folder.
 These properties are the following: